 In 1846, directly in front of our current location, the Hudson River Railroad negotiated a charter with the city to run tracks on an irregular route down 10th Avenue to a freight terminal at Beach and Hudson Streets and then to a final stop at Chambers Street.
 The trains were sometimes several blocks long, interfering with crossing traffic and pedestrian deaths along the way became fairly common.
 The New York World referred to the West Side route as Death Avenue in 1892, saying 'many had been sacrificed' to 'a monster which has menaced them night and day.'
 The Bureau of Municipal Research, a private reform organization, said in a report issued in 1908 that over 56 years, 436 people had been killed on the line.
 The railroad offered to move the tracks along the river, but that never happened.
-In 1941, train service finally ended.
+It wasn't until 1941 that train service finally ended.
 The New York Herald Tribune reported that the last horse to make the trip was Cyclone, ridden by George Hayden, who wore a 10-gallon hat for the occasion.
-Death Avenue, after a century, was dead and the High Line was born.
+Death Avenue after a century was finally dead and replaced by the High Line, which today serves as a park.

 Paying homage to the neighbors of the past may not be what makes us a great restaurant, its our complete package that makes us great, but to our standards paying homage definitely makes Death Avenue a cool restaurant & bar. ;).